How To Tap A Maple Tree

 We drill the hole into the tree using a 5/16 drill bit.
 Drill the hole at a slight upward angle to a depth of 1.5 to 2 inches at about waist level.
 You can mark your drill bit with a marker or tape to the correct depth and this helps if your going to be tapping multiple maple trees or it’s nice if your kids want to drill the hole.
 They have a gauge to use, you don’t want to drill to deep can you can damage the tree.
 Make sure you get all the wood shavings out of the hole and don’t blow into the hole as that can create bacteria growth.
 Just use the drill bit.

 Learning how to tap a maple tree and doing it is very easy .
 The hard work comes in converting this sap into delicious maple syrup.
 I’ll will be posting about our 2014 season and teaching you step by step .
 So get your supplies ready and start tapping your maple trees.
-Leave me a comment or your feedback.
+I finished a post all about collecting and storing the sap you can read it here.
+“Collecting Sap From Maple Trees” Leave me a comment or your feedback.
 If you have questions please ask.